 - at changes of horizontal direction of cable routes greater than 15 degrees. - at low points - immediately prior to cables entering or exiting buildings.
 An exemption may be requested in writing, but is not guaranteed to be granted, for specific installations where a cable pit is not practical. - at a spacing of not greater than 50m on treatment plants or pump stations - at a spacing not more than 125m for reticulation outside treatment plants or pump stations

-Pits shall be proprietary fully enclosed concrete type and include a dedicated drainage hole in the base.
+Pits shall be concrete-walled to prevent ingress of water, and all conduits shall enter pits from the side.
 For dual conduit runs, moulded PVC pits can be used following approval from Hunter Water.